yaya2devops/cloudblog/clffugcsv000609lb1opo13xd.md

 sudo apt-get install nodejs
 ```

-2. Alternatively, you can download the Linux Binaries from the [official Node.js website](https://nodejs.org/en/download/).
-3. Open Terminal and run the following command to check if Node.js is installed:
+2. Open Terminal and run the following command to check if Node.js is installed:

 ```
 node -v